-- The shareholder enjoys an exemption regime in its own country of residence.
-This is to say that the recipient shareholder is not able to credit the French withholding tax against its own tax. - The shareholder is a resident of the E.U. or of Liechtenstein, Norway, or Iceland, provided that the recipient shareholder's country of residence has entered into a qualifying tax treaty with France. - The parties have not entered into an "artificial arrangement" for tax avoidance. - The stock (i) constitutes 5% of the capital and voting rights of the distributing company, (ii) is in registered shares or be kept by a financial establishment, and (iii) is held for at least two years.
+- The shareholder benefits from an exemption regime in its country of residence.
+This is to say that the recipient shareholder is not able to credit the French withholding tax against its tax in the country of residence. - The shareholder is a resident of the E.U. or of Liechtenstein, Norway, or Iceland, provided that the recipient shareholder's country of residence has entered into a qualifying tax treaty with France. - The parties have not entered into an artificial arrangement for tax avoidance. - The shares of stock owned (i) constitutes 5% of the capital and voting rights of the distributing company, (ii) is in registered form or is kept by a financial establishment, and (iii) is held for at least two years.

-When the above requirements are met, the French withholding tax exemption automatically applies.
-In other words, if the qualifying shareholder is not taxed on the French-source dividends, as it is generally the case, no withholding tax applies in France for an E.U. shareholder owning a 5% or greater interest in the French distributing company.
-If the dividend is taxed in the jurisdiction of residence of the E.U. shareholder, the dividend may still be paid
+When the above requirements are met, the French withholding tax exemption automatically applies pursuant to the Denkavit case.
+If the dividend is taxed in the jurisdiction of residence of the E.U. shareholder, the dividend may be paid gross if the E.U. qualifying corporate shareholder owns 10% or more of the French company making the distribution.